Brandon-Johns/Vicon-DataStream-SDK-examples/Template_Python/readme.md

 	- Download the Vicon DataStream SDK
 	- Run the Win64 installer
 	- The install path should place a script at `C:\Program Files\Vicon\DataStream SDK\Win64\Python\install_vicon_dssdk.bat`
-	- Open a python cmd.exe prompt run this file (it will execute a `pip install` command)
+	- Open a python command prompt run this file (it will execute a `pip install` command)

 2. If the computer you are working on is not the Vicon Control Computer, then
 	- In the each `vds_template_#.m` file, change the line `hostName = 'localhost:801'` so that `hostName` is equal to the IP address of the Vicon Control Computer (specified as a string)